apie-lib/apie-lib-monorepo/introduction/entities/entities.md

 }
 ```

 So why do we require a special value object?
-In general an identifier of an entity is in a specific format (like uuid type 2 or 4 or maybe a random integer).
+In general an identifier of an entity is in a specific format (like ulid, uuid type 2 or 4 or maybe a random integer).
 But the main reason is that a domain object should have no side effects, so in a domain-driven design it makes no sense if an entity contains an entity.
-There are also a few
-other reasons, but we will see them later on.
+If an other domain object would want to reference an other domain object instead it should use the identifier class instead.